dendronhq/dendron-docs/notes/pkg.common-all.dev.cook.add-new-config.md

 - see all [[Scopes|dendron://dendron.dendron-site/dendron.ref.config#scopes]]
   - Add the new config to an appropriate namespace of the new `DendronConfig`.
   - eg. if we were adding the command to the workspace, we would pick add the configuration to [[../packages/common-all/src/types/configs/workspace/workspace.ts]]
+  - if the namespace contains also a [[schema|dendron://dendron.docs/pkg.common-all.ref.schemas]] definition, also add the new config there.
+    - this must be done if it is a required key
+    - for the future we aim to coalesce these to locations

 1. Decide on a name
    - Consult the [[configuration conventions|dev.process.code.config]] note for naming

 1. Add config description

 - When adding a config key to the new namespace type(s), you also have to add a corresponding entry in the [[../packages/common-all/src/constants/configs/dendronConfig.ts]]